Mount Erickson

 September 15, 2007

-After our Mount Erickson attempt five years ago Dinah Kruze and I had some unfinished business there.
-It was time to complete the job we started and we invited Sonny Bou to join us.
+After our Mount Erickson attempt five years ago, Dinah Kruze and I had unfinished business there.
+It was time to complete the job we started, and we invited Sonny Bou to join us.

 We followed the same procedure: After driving up Highway 3 to the south end of the mountain, we parked on the east side of the bridge.
-From the car, we followed the ridge to the summit.
+From there, we followed the ridge to the summit.

 At first, the grade was steep with mixed terrain of bush, trees and loose rock.
-Eventually the slope became gentler and turned into an enjoyable walk in the woods interrupted with short, interesting scrambling on the rocky sections.
+Eventually the slope eased and turned into an enjoyable walk in the woods interrupted with short, interesting scrambling up rock outcrops.
+When we got above the treeline, we were treated to great mountain scenery under blue skies.

 Going at a leisurely pace, it took us three hours to reach the south summit.
 We continued along the ridge, dropping down to the col (losing 80 m of elevation) only to climb nearly 300 m to the false summit, distinguished by a green tower in the shape of a missile.
 From there it was an easy scramble along the ridge with little elevation gain to the true summit.

-After spending more than half an hour on the top we retraced our steps back to the car.
+After spending more than half an hour on the top, we retraced our steps back to the car.
 The return was unremarkable except for the last section to the highway.
-Here the steep grade, loose rock, and undergrowth made for a miserable finish.
+Here the steep grade, loose rock, and undergrowth provided a miserable finish.

 KML Track

-Most of the forest was a pleasant walk with little underbrush or deadfall.
+Most of the forest was a pleasant walk with little underbrush and deadfall

-We often came across rocky sections like this in the forest.
+We often came across outcrops like this in the forest

 Sonny climbs a stretch of rocks.
 Phillipps Peak in the background.